malikparvez/forge-standards/README.md

 # forge-standards
-This repository consists of forge automations
+This repository consists of forge API and web github actions